-MRT is a patented and breakthrough at-home diagnostic that will forever change the way we approach treating men’s hair loss – taking the guesswork out of finding reliable, efficacious solutions to hair loss that we know work for the individual based on their personal, minoxidil response test results.
+The Minoxidil Response Test is a patented and breakthrough at-home diagnostic that will forever change the way we approach treating hair loss – taking the guesswork out of finding reliable, efficacious solutions to hair loss that we know work for the individual based on their personal, Minoxidil Response Test results.

 10 years of research and several peer-reviewed and published clinical studies demonstrate that the Minoxidil Response Test is able to identify non-responders to Minoxidil.

 Read Clinical Studies

 In 1988 the FDA approved 2% topical minoxidil (Rogaine) as an effective treatment to combat hair loss caused by androgenetic alopecia (male pattern baldness) in men and in 1992, the FDA approved its use in women for treatment of female pattern hair loss.